-Typhoid fever is a severe medical condition brought by the bacteria Salmonella Typhi (S. Typhi).
+Typhoid fever is a severe medical condition caused by the bacteria Salmonella Typhi (S. Typhi).
 It affects the small intestine and can cause a high fever, stomach pain, and other unpleasant symptoms.
-This blog explores the causes of typhoid fever in detail along with its symptoms and diagnosis.
+This blog explores the reasons for typhoid fever in detail along with its symptoms and diagnosis.

 Knowing how typhoid fever spreads is key to preventing it.
 Salmonella Typhi gets transmitted through contaminated food and water.
 Here's how you can become infected: